vinhvn/randimals/README.md

   Options:
     -V, --version              output the version number
-    -a, --adjectives <number>  set the number of adjectives to output (default: 1) -n, --animals <number>     set the number of animals to output (default: 1) -s, --separator <string>   set the separator string between each adjective and noun (default: " ") -h, --help                 display help for command
+    -a, --adjectives <number>  set the number of adjectives to output (default: "1") -n, --animals <number>     set the number of animals to output (default: "1") -f, --format <string>      set the naming convention for each word (ex: 'pascal', 'snake', 'capital', etc.) (default: "capital")
+    -c, --case <string>        set the case for each word (ex: 'lower', 'upper', 'capital') -s, --separator <string>   set the separator string between each adjective and noun -h, --help                 display help for command
 ```

 ## About

 A simple package that I made to emulate the random string generation that Twitch and GfyCat use for their sites.
 I wanted to use the strings as unique IDs in another project of mine so I decided to try writing a package myself.
+In the process, I learned a lot more about the TypeScript, Gulp, Browserify, and module ecosystem 😓

 ## Notes